-Edinburgh International Festival is partnered with Leith Academy in a three-year residency designed to enrich the life of the school.
+Edinburgh International Festival is partnered with Leith Academy in a residency designed to enrich the life of the school.

 Personal Development Award: Festival Residents

 We have delivered the Personal Development Award: Festival Resident, our bespoke qualification for senior pupils recognised and awarded by the Scottish Qualification Authority (SQA), to nine students over two years.
 Candidates gained workplace experience with the Festival, building a range of personal, social and vocational skills through project-based learning.

 Find out more about the qualification and our students.

 In collaboration with the International Festival’s Marketing and Communications team, we set third year students in Art and Design and Craft, Design and Technology the task of designing a brand identity for the Residency which reflected the values of the relationship between Leith Academy and the International Festival.